 Hundreds of millions of years ago, before the formation of the North Atlantic Ocean, the Central Pangean Mountains dominated their supercontinent, forming a range probably around the height of the Alps, and longer than that of our modern-day Himalayas.
 The dynamics of their initial formation were the likely cause of an ice age that wiped out nearly two-thirds of the species on earth at the time.

 Now, since the formation of the Atlantic, vastly eroded remnants of these old mountains remain around the ocean basin, ranging from the Appalachians of North America, through parts of the Arctic circle, across the Caledonides of northwestern Europe, and down through the Iberian Peninsula to the Anti-Atlas Mountains of north Africa.

-The International Appalachian Trail (IAT/SIA) is an international network of trails that runs through the old Appalachian terranes.
-It was first proposed in 1994 by Richard Anderson, of Maine, to join together the highest points of Maine, New Brunswick, and Quebec.
-The current plan is to walk (slowly) thousands of miles, from Flagg Mountain in Alabama, up through eastern Canada, traverse across islands in the Arctic Circle, and hike down through western Europe to where the trail network ends in Morocco, covering all the Appalachian/Caledonian regions and sailing or flying as necessary to get across oceans.
+The International Appalachian Trail (IAT/SIA) is an international network of trails that runs through the old Appalachian terranes, first proposed in 1994 to join together the highest points of Maine, New Brunswick, and Quebec, and now extended further across the Atlantic.
+The current plan is to walk (slowly) thousands of miles, from Flagg Mountain in Alabama, up through the Canadian Maritimes, travel across islands in the Arctic Circle, and hike down through western Europe to where the trail network ends in Morocco, covering all the Appalachian/Caledonian regions and sailing or flying as necessary to get across oceans.
 In areas where the IAT does not exist, or has not yet been established, other walking options will be used, focusing on learning about each area’s unique cultural and ecological history.

 The journey began in June 2017, at Flagg Mountain, Alabama.
 At approximately 3200 miles in, this blog is the only present documentation, apart from personal journals and photographs.